-After Group B was banned for WRC effective at the end of 1986, most manufacturers turned to rally raid and hill climb events to run their cars.
-Rallycross, on the other hand, was a competition which almost exclusively featured privateers.
-Since WRC rally teams and manufacturers were selling off ex-works cars and remaining homologation specials at giveaway prices, many rallycross privateer teams bought them to compete in series across Europe.
-By the end of 1987, the fields consisted almost entirely of Group B cars and the popularity was growing.
-Peugeot saw an opportunity to keep the 205 T16 alive a bit longer.
-To make sure that success would be achieved, a French rallycross team was put under the wing of Peugeot Talbot Sport (PTS).
+After Group B was banned for the WRC effective at the end of 1986, most manufacturers turned to rally raid and hill climb events to run their cars.
+By the end of 1987, the top rallycross fields were consisted almost entirely of Group B cars.
+A year later, Peugeot saw an opportunity to keep the 205 Turbo 16‘s immense prowess alive by running a car in the very popular French Rallycross Championship.
+To make sure that success would be achieved the Concessionaires Peugeot France team was put under the wing of Peugeot Talbot Sport (PTS).

 |Group/Class||Formula A / Division 2||French Championships: 3 (1988~1990)|